 Payment structure: Free-to-play, optional membership for extra content and mobile access

-Like World of Warcraft, Runescape is one of those names that's renowned in the MMO world as one of the best MMO games, partly because it's one of the oldest games in the genre still going.
-And yet, with its user base managing to double in recent years, it's still very much alive and kicking.
+Like World of Warcraft, Runescape is a must-include in any list of the best MMO games, partly because it's one of the oldest games in the genre still going.
+Given that Runescape's user base has continued to grow in recent years, it looks like the old warhorse is still very much alive and kicking.

 Originally a browser-only game, over the years Runescape has expanded into its own program with vastly improved visuals and mechanics.
-At its heart, though, it remains a game that's dedicated to giving players freedom in combat and questing in a large fantasy world It's perhaps for this reason that it remains one of the most popular and updated games in the MMO genre.
+At its heart, though, it remains a game that's dedicated to giving players freedom in combat and questing across an impressively large, if rather generic, fantasy world.
+It's perhaps this commitment to this core principle that has kept Runescape one of the most popular and updated games in the MMO genre.

-More than many other MMOs, this is one that will feel like you're living a second life in a fantasy world.
-It also has one of the most robust character creation systems in the genre.
-This is a game that has something to engage with on big and small scales.
+More than many other MMOs, this one will make you feel like you're living a second life in a fantasy world.
+Once you make your way through Black Desert Online's impressive character creation system, the title will allow you to engage with its systems on your own terms.
 Want to fish and farm?
 You can do that.
-But you can also take part in guild wars and sieges past a certain level.
+Want to participate in massive guild battles?
+Also very much an option.

 Platforms: PC, PS5, PS4

-Payment structure: Buy-to-play with free trial up to a certain level
+Payment structure: Buy-to-play with a subscription and a free trial up to level 60